terralang/terra/getting-started.md

 	end

 	struct C { i : int }

-They may also contain unnamed members:

-    var a : struct { float, float }

-Unnamed members will be given the names based on their position in the struct (e.g, `_0` for the first field, `_1` for the second, etc.):

-    a._0 + a._1

 Terra has no explicit union type.
 Instead, you can declare that you want two or more elements of the struct to share the same memory: